ericthelemur/warwickspeedrun/README.md

 This is the GitHub repository of the website for Warwick's Awesome Speedruns and Demos (WASD), a student-run speedrunning marathon in the UK.

 The project uses a basic static site generator to combine markdown into a single page website.
-The code for this generator is in `build.py`.
-Running this project requires `python >= 3.6`.
+The code for this generator is in `build.py`, run with `--dev` to link locally.
+Running this project requires `python >= 3.9`.

+Building CSS (from `src/stylesheet`) requires Node.
+Run `npm install` then `npm run css-watch` in `src/stylesheet`.

+Use `python -m http.server 8080 --directory build` to host a dev server (Note, run outside of build, so build can be recreated each time).

 ### License